Climate change

 - Green Climate Fund (GCF)

-Australia is party to the Paris Agreement.
-The Paris Agreement came into force in 2016.
-It was a major step forward in international efforts to address climate change.
-Other international treaties are the:
+Australia is party to the Paris Agreement which came into force in 2016.

 The Paris Agreement aims to strengthen the global response to the threat of climate change by: